Tejas-H5/CSharp-Minimal-Application-Framework/README.md

 Although I doubt I can call this a minimalist rendering framework anymore after I add those.
 If I find that ECS can be added through an external nuget package or the like, I will do that instead.

-All of these features may be optionally added through 3rd party packages.